alexander-eriksson-dev/diary/README.md

 # diary
+A simple diary built using Python with Django.
 My first Github repo.
-A simple diary built using Python with Django.
+This is for me to practice managing a project, using git and keeping the project fairly portable for you to try this on your own machine.
+Updating as I learn.

 ✔️ TO-DO: Improve the functionality and make it more.. stylish.